 There's really only one good answer to that: sleep.
 Sleep as much as you can as long as you can during the day.
 Fasting is much easier while you're asleep and sleeping all day doesn't invalidate the fast.

-(There is quite a competition among Muslim women to produce the most elaborate and extravagant iftar feast.
+(There's a huge a competition among Muslim women to produce the most elaborate and extravagant iftar feast.
 Much more food is produced each night than can possibly be consumed, with the excess thrown away the next day, since leftovers are discouraged.
 And this goes on for the entire month of Ramadan.)

 But for Muslim men there's only one plan for Ramadan: Sleep all day, party all night.